magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 > `boot-cljs-repl` task, we need to first require a namespace from a
 > namespace declaration to be able to require it in the bREPL as well.

-> NOTE 2: The `hiccups`runtime namesapce has to be required, even if
+> NOTE 2: The `hiccups`runtime namespace has to be required, even if
 > we're not going to use its symbols.
 For this reason we neither
 > aliased it or `refer` any symbol.